- The American Revolution, also known as the Revolutionary War, began in 1775.

 Download the American Revolution Worksheet

-This worksheet is free to download and use in the classroom to increase your American Revolution knowledge.Download
+Download and use this worksheet in the classroom or at home to increase your students' American Revolution knowledge.Download